fishi0x01/fishi0x01.github.io/_posts/2019-01-06-Jenkins-As-Code-Part-1.md

 We will leverage groovy scripting, jobDSL and [shared libraries][shared-libraries] to not only codify the build/deploy pipelines ([pipeline-as-code][pipeline-as-code]), but to also bootstrap and configure Jenkins from scratch (e.g., credentials, authorization, theme and job setup).
 <!--more-->

-I recently started to move away from my SRE/DevOps position to dive deeper into the world of Information Security Engineering.
-This series is a good way to share some knowledge about Jenkins and at the same time have a manual for myself to be able to setup a Jenkins in a pure \*-as-code fashion.

-This is what we want to have at the end of this series:
+The following demo shows what we have at the end of this series:

 <br/>
 <img src="/content-images/jenkins-bootstrap-700px.gif" alt="Demo" style="display: block; margin-left: auto; margin-right: auto;">